Posts from — July 2007

 Talkin’ ’bout my generation

-Over 50 per cent of households want to generate their own power according to a survey sponsored by Utility Week magazine and management consultants Accenture.
-The main reason was to save money, and the environment was the second motivating factor.
+Over 50% of UK households want to generate their own power according to an IpsosMori survey.
+The main reason is to save money, and the environment is the second motivating factor.
+Full details.

 No-one killed the electric car